The Best Colonoscopy Prep Tips, According to Doctors

 Get it down quick

 Sweeteners alone may not be enough to get you through the nasty-tasting prep drink—many people say it’s the hardest part of a colonoscopy (even worse than the procedure itself!).
-Here are some more ways to make the laxative less horrible: Chill it and drink it through a straw—it’ll go down faster, and if you place the straw as far back on the tongue as possible, you won’t taste it as much.
+Here are some more ways to make the laxative less horrible: Chill it and drink it through a straw—if you place the straw as far back on the tongue as possible, you won’t taste it as much.
 After you finish a dose, suck on a lemon wedge or any tart hard candy (again, no red or purple dyes) to mute the taste.
 Dr. Kumar suggests another familiar method: “Hold the nose and drink it as quickly as possible.”

 Get past cramping and nausea